Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Diffractive Nonlocal Metasurfaces

-The disappearance of the diffraction band as the incident angle approaches zero is often attributed to the at-$\Gamma$ BIC shown in Fig.~\ref{F5}(b) for symmetric unit cells.
-However, similar behavior has also been observed experimentally in finite nonlocal metasurfaces~\cite{Jie2025near}, suggesting that such attribution may be misleading.
-Because finite structures cannot support true at-$\Gamma$ resonances with infinite $Q$—a condition that strictly requires perfect periodicity—the distinction lies in their physical origin: symmetry mismatch does not require an infinite lattice, whereas the at-$\Gamma$ BIC arises from the singularity of wave summation in a perfectly periodic array~\cite{Hoang2025collective}.
+The disappearance of the diffractive band at $\theta=0^\circ$ is often attributed to the BIC at the $\Gamma$-point in symmetric unit cells [Fig.~\ref{F6}(b)].
+However, similar behavior has been observed experimentally in finite nonlocal metasurfaces~\cite{Jie2025near}.
+This attribution can therefore be misleading.
+Finite structures cannot support true resonances at the $\Gamma$-point with infinite $Q-$factor.
+Such states strictly require perfect periodicity.
+The distinction lies in their physical origins.
+In finite systems, the disappearance originates from symmetry mismatch due to destructive interference.
+In contrast, the BIC at the $\Gamma$-point arises from the singularity of wave summation in infinite lattices~\cite{Hoang2025collective}.

-The finite $Q$ of the T-shaped metasurface, discussed in Fig.~\ref{F5} for both Bloch and scattering waves, is further illustrated in Figs.~\ref{F7}(d) and (e), which compare the P-polarized reflectance of the square and T-shaped lattices.
-The square array exhibits no diffractive resonance under P polarization due to the same symmetry constraints discussed earlier.
-In contrast, the T-shaped array enables electric coupling between the eigenmode and the incident P-polarized wave: the eigenmode’s electric field is no longer antisymmetric along the $z$ axis (the electric-field direction of P polarization).
-This broken symmetry thus allows excitation of the resonant diffraction band even at normal incidence, as shown in Fig.~\ref{F7}(e).
+Figures~\ref{F8}(d)–(e) further illustrate the effects of symmetry breaking by comparing the P-polarized reflectance of square and T-shaped metasurfaces.
+P-polarized light cannot excite the MD-based diffraction band in the square array due to the same symmetry constraints discussed earlier.
+In contrast, the T-shaped array enables coupling between the MD eigenmode and the incident P-polarized wave at all angles.
+This coupling arises from the overlap of their electric fields along the $z$ axis.

-Another notable feature in Figs.~\ref{F7}(b) and (e) is that, across the resonance, the reflectance does not drop from unity to zero, as in symmetric metasurfaces.
-This behavior indicates the participation of an additional transmission channel in the diffraction process.
-Because the lattice period is subwavelength, the only accessible channel is the zeroth-order transmission of P polarization.
-In other words, the T-shaped metasurface partially converts S-polarized incident light into P-polarized transmission.
-This polarization conversion, confirmed by the spectra in Figs.~\ref{F7}(c) and (f), reaches up to 30\%.
-The conversion efficiency depends on the degree of symmetry breaking, which governs the electromagnetic coupling between the incident wave and the underlying nonlocal modes.
-These results show that symmetry considerations within the Mie-tronics framework provide a robust strategy for designing nonlocal metasurfaces with tunable polarization filtering and conversion.
+Under oblique incidence, the previously observed S$\rightarrow$P conversion establishes a coupling between the polarization channels.
+By electromagnetic reciprocity, this coupling is symmetric.
+Excitation with P polarization therefore produces an S-polarized response.
+This is confirmed by the inset of Fig.~\ref{F8}(e), where the reflectance decreases from unity to a nonzero value ($\approx$ 0.43).
+The behavior is consistent with that observed for S-polarized incidence at $5^\circ$ [inset, Fig.~\ref{F8}(b)].